 Tree stump removal is a big part of our business, and we’re often asked if it's necessary.
 Trees are a thing of nature, so leaving a tree stump in the earth is certainly natural.
-However, there are a few good reasons to go ahead with the removal.
+However, tree stumps can hurt your property value, be a safety hazard, and bring unwanted pests into your yard.
+Here are a few good reasons to consider having a tree stump removed from your yard.

 Because tree stumps are unsightly, some believe they can lower your property value.
 Think about it.
 Would you rather buy a home with a yard of blooming, well-maintained trees?
 Or one with even one tree stump left behind?
 The tree stump may have already started working its way under valuable parts of the property.
 Purchasing a home that requires expensive repairs is not something most buys are prepared to take on.
 Having well-maintained mature trees will increase your property value, an old unsightly stump will not.

 Not only do you risk tripping over a tree stump and injuring yourself, a tree stump could also turn into a liability if a neighbor or someone else has a misadventure.
-In addition, stumps can damage lawn equipment if it gets in the way while mowing.
+Tree stumps are a notorious safety hazard for children who often run and play without having a firm grasp on their surroundings.
+Remember, if someone injures themselves on your property, you are liable, even if they didn’t have permission to be in your yard.
+In addition, stumps can seriously damage lawn equipment if it gets in the way while mowing.

 Speaking of mowing, wouldn’t it be great to not have to mow around that ugly, old tree stump?
 Stump removal can take care of that!

 For obvious reasons, tree stumps take up space in your yard.
 If you’re looking to plant new trees, create a garden space, add a pool or build a play place, a stump could foil your plans.
-In addition, (this is true for live trees, too) roots could continue to grow and interfere with other infrastructure such as pipes, sidewalks, driveways, and so on.
+In addition, (this is true for live trees, too) as mentioned above, roots could continue to grow and interfere with other infrastructure such as pipes, sidewalks, driveways, and so on.

 Infestations and Disease